lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 }
 ```

-I really wanted to restrict the power to only be an `f64` type since allowing a `Value` type might give off the wrong idea that it is possible to keep track of gradients in all possible combinations of $self^{other}$.
+I really wanted to restrict the power to only be an `f64` type since allowing a `Value` type might give off the wrong idea that it is possible to keep track gradients for all possible combinations of $self^{other}$.
 (There most probably is I just don't know enough math rn).

 The above implementation looks just fine, except for one tiny problem. `backward` captures a variable from the environment, namely `power`.
 A closure that captures its environment cannot be converted into a function.

 There are two ways to fix this, one by converting `BackwardFn` to a `Box<dyn>` type which I don't want to.
-And the actual way to fix it is to store the power in the child node and retrieve it later when we need it.
+The methos i chose to fix it is to store the power in the child node and retrieve it later when needed.

 We have been doing this all along, we never access `self` and `other` directly but through the child node.